seaweeddol/Pokedex/README.md

 A functioning Pokedex!

 # What did I learn from this project?
-- How to make complex shapes only with CSS
+- How to make complex shapes using only CSS
 - Became more familiar with positioning and styling elements
 - Learned how to make API calls in Javascript